ssenmosip/mosip-temp-documentation/FRS-Resident-Services.md

 ## 2.2 Download e-UIN [**[↑]**](#table-of-content)

 This feature will allow an individual to download his/her electronic UIN.
 The individual needs to provide the UIN/VID, full name, postal code, and security code as input.
 The system will validate the provided data, trigger an OTP to individual's registered mobile number and/or email ID, validate the OTP and then authenticate the individual.
-On successful authentication, system will send a link to password protected pdf for download of e-UIN to individual's registered mobile number and/or email ID.
+On successful authentication, system will send a link to the individual's registered mobile number and/or email ID to download his/her password-protected e-UIN in pdf format.
 The system will also trigger a notification message  to the individual's registered mobile number and/or email id after the transaction or appropriate error message if the transaction was not successful.

 ## 2.3 Retrieve Lost RID (Request ID for New Registration) [**[↑]**](#table-of-content)
 After the UIN application is submitted by an individual providing the required demographic, biometrics and supporting documents and filling up the enrollment form by visiting a registration center, the system generates a unique RID (Request ID) as an acknowledgement number.
 If the individual misplaces this RID, this feature will allow an individual to retrieve his/her lost RID to subsequently trace the associated UIN.
 The individual needs to provide his/her Full Name, Mobile Number and/or E-Mail ID, Postal Code that was provided during registration as input.
 The system will first validate the individual's provided data, trigger an OTP, and perform OTP validation on the given mobile number and/or email ID.
 On successful validation, the system will send a link to password protected pdf containing the RID to individual's registered mobile number and/or email ID.
 The system will also trigger a notification message to the registered mobile number/email ID after a successful transaction or appropriate error message if the transaction was not successful.

 ## 2.4 Retrieve Lost UIN [**[↑]**](#table-of-content)
 This feature will allow an individual to retrieve his/her lost UIN.
 The individual needs to provide the Full Name, Mobile Number and/or E-Mail ID, Postal Code as input.
 The system will first validate the individual's provided data, trigger an OTP, and perform OTP validation on the given mobile number and/or email ID.
-On successful validation, the system will send a link to password protected pdf containing the UIN to individual's registered mobile number and/or email ID.
+On successful validation, the system will send a link to the individual's registered mobile number and/or email ID to download his/her password-protected UIN in pdf format.
 The system will also trigger a notification message to the registered mobile number and/or email ID after a successful transaction or  appropriate error message if the transaction was not successful.

 ## 2.5 Re-print Request of UIN [**[↑]**](#table-of-content)
 This feature will allow an individual to raise reprint request of his/her UIN.
 The individual needs to provide the UIN/VID as input.
 The system will first validate the individual's UIN/VID, trigger an OTP to individual's registered mobile number and/or email ID, validate the OTP and then authenticate the individual.
 On successful authentication, the system will take the UIN reprint request and acknowledge the request with a Request ID (RID) to the individual.
 The system will also trigger a notification message to the registered mobile number and/or email ID after a successful transaction or appropriate error message if the transaction was not successful.